Motion to Take Note

 Where are we on the debt respite scheme?
 I understand that the body, now the Money and Pensions Service, was established as a legal entity on 1 October 2018.
 It began delivering its functions on 1 January 2019.
 Under the Act:

 “The Secretary of State must, within three months of the establishment of”,

 the Money and Pensions Service,

 “seek advice … on the establishment of a debt respite scheme”.

 The advice can cover a range of matters.
 Perhaps the Minister could say when advice has been sought and what was covered.
-I hope that my noble friend Lord Stevenson would have been on hand to provide some input.
+I had hoped that my noble friend Lord Stevenson would on hand to provide some input.

 As for funding, which was raised by a couple of noble Lords, under Section 11 of the Act the Secretary of State may pay grants, make loans or other forms of financial assistance to meet expenditure to establish the Money and Pensions Service and to enable it to carry out its functions.
 Could the Minister say what has been provided by way of grants, loans or other forms of financial assistance so far?
 What has been notified to the FCA as required to be recovered?
 Finally, can the Minister say what to date is the position on delegation of functions to delivery partner organisations?